Last updated on 2023-03-20 20:38

 Software

 Most of my projects use numbers in some way, so in Python I often work with numpy, pandas and the like.
-In C++ I use Armadillo (arma) as a numpy-equivalent.
+In C++ I use Armadillo (arma) as a numpy equivalent, if needed.
+Interfacing C++ and Python is achieved by the excellent pybind11 project.